SkyrScout/skyrscout.github.io/_shorts/joaquin-silva-banana-banana.md

   From around five metres left of centre, he opens up his body and curls a right-footed shot towards the far post.

-  The ball starts at mid-height before bending dramatically away from the goalkeeper and dipping sharply towards the bottom-right corner.
+  The ball starts at mid-height before bending dramatically away from the goalkeeper and dipping sharply into the bottom-right corner.

-  A beautifully controlled finish with the inside of his right foot and an outrageous amount of curl.
+  A beautifully controlled goal with the inside of his right foot and an outrageous amount of curl.
 ---